questrel/dtree/README.md

 also
   selection = selection[selector];
 could be used to refine a selection.
-(so the initial map in map[selection] can be thought of as a selection with a universal selector)
+(so in the initial map[selection], map can be thought of as a selection with a universal selector)

-This may seem like a stretch of the std::map concept, and unlike the usual map because the result of map[selector] can be changed by map[different_selector] = selection;
+This may seem like a stretch of the std::map concept, and unconventional in that the result of map[selector] can be changed by map[different_selector] = selection;
-But I'm not seeing a guarantee in the c++ documentation that std::map values must be independent for different keys Or, it may be conceptually better to think of the selection returned by map[selector] as a pointer to the actual selection Especially when shared memory is implemented and different users can influence each others results.
+But I'm not seeing a guarantee in the c++ documentation that std::map values must be independent for different keys Or, it may be conceptually better to think of the object returned by map[selector] as an accessor to the actual selection Especially when shared memory is implemented and different users can influence each others results.

-I do see a specification that says std::map.count(key) returns 0 or 1 but not a specification that would require map[key].size() to return 0 or 1
 #endif
 ```